gterzian/automata/conversation_summary.md

 ### Episode 4: Parallelism Optimization - Compute Before Wait

-After establishing the working three-thread system, user requested restructuring the worker loop to enable more parallelism between computation and presentation.
+After establishing the working three-thread system, user requested restructuring the renderer loop to enable more parallelism between computation and presentation.

-**gterzian**: "introduce a bit more parallelism between the main thread presents, and the worker computes a step... move the wait on `SceneState::NeedUpdate` to after when a step has been computed... rename `ComputingUpdate` to `Rendering`"
+**gterzian**: "introduce a bit more parallelism between the main thread presents, and the renderer computes a step... move the wait on `SceneState::NeedUpdate` to after when a step has been computed... rename `ComputingUpdate` to `Rendering`"

-**The problem**: Worker waited for `NeedUpdate` at the top of the loop before computing, meaning it couldn't compute during the main thread's presentation phase.
+**The problem**: Renderer waited for `NeedUpdate` at the top of the loop before computing, meaning it couldn't compute during the main thread's presentation phase.

-**The solution**: Restructure worker loop to move computation before the wait point:
+**The solution**: Restructure renderer loop to move computation before the wait point:
 1. Check for `Exit` state (early termination)
 2. Compute next frame (can run while main thread presents previous frame)
 3. Wait for `NeedUpdate` state
 4. Render computed state to texture

-**Key insight**: By computing before waiting, the worker can overlap computation with the main thread's presentation phase.
+**Key insight**: By computing before waiting, the renderer can overlap computation with the main thread's presentation phase.
 The wait only happens before rendering (which requires the previous frame to be consumed).
 This maximizes parallelism while maintaining correctness.

 **State rename**: `ComputingUpdate` → `Rendering` to better reflect that computation is done before the state transition.